UBCO-COSC499-Summer-2024/team-4-capstone-team-4/docs/weekly logs/TeamLog.md

 ## Overview:

 We are making progress with our features.
 We started integrating the course details page and import page together.
-We also decided to use livewire for our pages functionaliies to improve performance.
-We plan to continuing integrating all of our current features to make usre they work well together.
+We also decided to use livewire for our pages to improve performance.
+We plan to continuing integrating all of our current features to make sure they work well together.

 ## Date Range: